MohidFarhan/MohidFarhan.github.io/_posts/2025-08-15-inside-the-atom-where-empty-space-teems-with-activity.md

 ## The Behaviour of the Electrons

    In the classical treatment of the atom, the electrons should spiral into the nucleus while radiating energy and ultimately the atom should collapse in picoseconds assuming that it is purely a particle.
-However, in the quantum mechanical treatment, it is assumed to be a wave, in the sense that all of its information is inscribed in its wavefunction $\psi$, which can be computed by solving the Schrodinger equation:
+However, in the quantum mechanical treatment, it is assumed to be a wave, in the sense that all of its information is inscribed in its wavefunction $$\psi$$, which can be computed by solving the Schrodinger equation:

 $$
 \left[-\frac{\hbar^2}{2m} \nabla^2 - \frac{e^2}{4\pi \varepsilon_0 r} \right] \psi = E \psi
 $$

 This $$\psi$$ acts like a probability that is distributed throughout empty space, which do not locate the electron exactly, but rather give the probability of where we are likely to find it.
-As it turns out, the resulting $\psi$ leads to discrete energy levels which keep the atom stable, and the electrons energy constant, with different energies corresponding to different shells.
+As it turns out, the resulting $$\psi$$ leads to discrete energy levels which keep the atom stable, and the electrons energy constant, with different energies corresponding to different shells.
 While all this points to the fact that empty space is not truly empty due to a probability being smeared all across it, the real game-changer is the addition of special relativity and relativistic quantum mechanics.

 ## Particles in a Contracting Box